Watch FIFA World Cup 2026™ LIVE, FREE and EXCLUSIVE

 Sulochana Dissanayake sits down with SBS Spice to explore how theatre works are making space for migrant stories.
 Tap the audio player to listen.
 Photo by Bri Hammond.

-In 2024, Sulochana Dissanayake, her husband Dinuka Liyanawatte and their two children moved from Sri Lanka to Australia seeking stability and a spark in the arts landscape.
+In 2024, artist Sulochana Dissanayake, her husband Dinuka Liyanawatte and their two children moved from Sri Lanka to Australia seeking stability and a spark in the arts landscape.
 A year on, Sulochana and Dinuka's experiences settling as skilled migrants have inspired their latest artistic collaboration 'Free-doom Down Under' that explores the negotiations new migrants silently confront.
-The theatre creator unravels with Suhayla Sharif how art has anchored her professional journey and nourishing South Asian cultural health in Australia.
+The theatre creator unravels with Suhayla Sharif how art has anchored her career and nourishing South Asian cultural health in Australia.
 SBS Spice attended the OzAsia Festival, thanks to the festival organisers.

 We have such a big responsibility to keep delivering our art that can open eyes to what it's really like on the other side of the table.